Skip to content

 k6 run --vus 50 --duration 5m load-test.js

-# Verify alerts fired
+# Verify alerts fired in Slack

-# Verify health check shows degraded status
+# Verify /health shows degraded status

 2. Database unavailability: